Risks, Benefits of Dog-Friendly Offices

 - Mar 09, 2018

 Dogs are man’s best friend, they say.
 But are they landlords’ as well?
 Bringing a pet to work might increase employees’ productivity and enhance their loyalty toward the company.
-This is why many modern office buildings owners have included dog-friendly spaces in their properties.
-According to a 2016 Society for Human Resource Management survey, seven percent of employers permitted pets in the workplace, up from four percent in 2014.
-On the other hand, firms do have workplace safety rules, but landlords also need to take into account insurances, lease restoration clauses, special rules and regulations.
+This is why many modern office building owners have included dog-friendly spaces in their properties.
+According to a 2016 Society for Human Resource Management survey, 7 percent of employers permitted pets in the workplace, up from 4 percent in 2014.
+On the other hand, firms do have workplace safety rules, but landlords also need to take into account insurance, lease restoration clauses, special rules and regulations.

-Commercial Property Executive talked to Diane Hvolka, a member of Cozen O’Connor Real Estate and Office/Retail/Industrial Leasing and Development practice groups in Los Angeles.
-She weighs in on this sticky and growing nationwide issue.
-How can landlords turn their buildings dog-friendly?
+Commercial Property Executive talked to Diane Hvolka, a member of Cozen O’Connor Real Estate’s office/retail/industrial leasing and development practice in Los Angeles, about this sticky and growing nationwide issue.
+How can landlords turn their buildings dog friendly?
 What are the risk management issues that ownership and property management should take into consideration?
-Hvolka discusses the legal and operational changes needed to accommodate pets, as well as pet policies and practices, building ownership approval and implementing pet zones.
+Hvolka discusses the legal and operational changes needed to accommodate pets, as well as pet policies and practices, building ownership approval and the need to implement pet zones.

-Hvolka: Office building owners desiring dog-friendly properties should develop specific rules pertaining to pet dogs in the office and include it as an exhibit in each lease.
+Office building owners desiring dog-friendly properties should develop specific rules pertaining to pet dogs in the office and include them as an exhibit in each lease.
 The rules should be very detailed and cover things such as:

 Ideally, in addition to other lease remedies, each lease should allow the landlord to bar rule-breaking pet dogs from the project and, in serious circumstances, terminate a tenant’s right to continue bringing pet dogs to work.
 For example, if a tenant’s pet dog bites another person or dog, the lease should give the landlord the right to immediately ban the biting dog from the project.
 Ideally, the lease should further provide that multiple biting violations will result in loss of the tenant’s right to bring any pet dogs to the project.